paulkarpenko/us-code-ui/uscode/title-05-government-organization-and-employees/chapter-055-pay-administration.md

 **(b)** An employee under the Office of the Architect of the Capitol who is paid on a daily or hourly basis and who is not subject to chapter 51 and subchapter III of chapter 53 of this title is entitled to overtime pay for overtime work in accordance with subsection (a) of this section.
 The overtime hourly rate of pay is computed in accordance with subsection (a)(1) of this section.

 **(c)** The provisions of this section, including the last two sentences of subsection (a) and the provisions of section 5543(b), shall apply to a prevailing rate employee described in section 5342(a)(2)(B).

+**(d)** A prevailing rate employee described in section 5342(a)(2)(A) shall receive incident response premium pay under the same terms and conditions that apply to a covered employee under section 5545c if that employee—

+(1) is employed by the Forest Service or the Department of the Interior; and

+(2)

+  (A) is a wildland firefighter, as defined in section 5332a(a); or

+  (B) is certified by the applicable agency to perform wildland fire incident-related duties during the period the employee is deployed to respond to a qualifying incident (as defined in section 5545c(a)).

 ### Statutory Notes